 The Group's chief operating decision maker has been identified as the Chief Executive Officer, who reviews consolidated results when making decisions about allocating resources and assessing performance of the Group.
 The Group uses the management approach to determine operating segments.
 The management considers the internal organization and reporting used by the Group's chief operating decision makers for making decisions resource allocations and assessing performance.
-Based on management assessment, the Group has determined that it has six operating segments which are language training and test preparation courses, primary and secondary school education, on-line education, content development and distribution, post-secondary education and overseas study consulting services.
-The six operating segments have aggregated into two reportable segments which are language training and test preparation courses, primary and secondary education.
+Based on management assessment, the Group has determined that it has six operating segments which are language training and test preparation courses, primary and secondary school education, on-line education, content development and distribution, post-secondary education and test preparation courses, primary and secondary education.
 The on-line education, content development and distribution, post-secondary education and overseas study consulting services operating segments have been aggregated as others as individually they do not exceed the 10% quantitative threshold.